psycopg/psycopg2/doc/src/extras.rst

 Dictionary-like cursor
 ^^^^^^^^^^^^^^^^^^^^^^

-The dict cursors allow to access to the retrieved records using an iterface similar to the Python dictionaries instead of the tuples.
+The dict cursors allow to access to the retrieved records using an interface similar to the Python dictionaries instead of the tuples.

     >>> dict_cur = conn.cursor(cursor_factory=psycopg2.extras.DictCursor)